tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 066.md

 	- A severed arm of a troll.
 	- A severed head of a water elemental, a marid.
 	- A long iron needle.
-	- A pointed bone tube.
+	- A pointed bone tube: A water breathing tube.
+A themed version of the "cap of water breathing".
+While wearing it, it makes a bubble of air around your head.
+To get it to function, you have to stab it into your throat.
 	- An eye that constantly looks around.
 The lid never closes.
 	- A glass spider.
-	- A deck of 22 playing cards.
+	- A deck of 20 of 22 playing cards: The lights in the room dim.
+Silas is hit with an overwhelming sense of power.
+This is a deck of many things.
+Two cards were removed.
+Once a card is drawn it fades from existence, unless it's the fool or jester.
 	- A large black box, about three feet deep, a foot wide.
 - Arken finds a small rock with a hole in it, he can always hear wind from it.
 - Silas finds a small pocket mirror that is perfect, whenever he picks it up it fogs over.